-It’s simply still getting used to its new surroundings.
+- It’s simply still getting used to its new surroundings.
 If you’ve just brought your kitten home from the breeder or shelter, it’s quite normal for them to be skittish and afraid.
 With a bit of time and patience, they’ll see that you’re not a threat and also give them food and pet them and come to trust you.
 Before you know it, you’ll be inseparable!

-Your new kitten wasn’t properly socialised at a young age.
+- Your new kitten wasn’t properly socialised at a young age.
 Kittens learn to socialise from 2 to 7 weeks of age.
 If, during this time, they weren’t socialised with humans, they can be extremely afraid of them and will need a lot of patience and time to get over this fear.
 However, it is possible, so don’t worry!
 The steps below will give you the help you need to win your new ball of fluff’s trust.

-Previous bad treatment.
+- Previous bad treatment.
 If you have adopted a kitten from a shelter, there is — unfortunately — a chance that they have been through not-so-nice experiences during their short lives.
 It may be that they were rescued from a place where they were mistreated; in which case they probably won’t trust any human (at first).
 They probably also hadn’t been socialised properly between 2 and 7 weeks of age.
 Basically, don’t think that you, personally, did anything to scare your new kitten.
 If you can, try to find out what their history is so you know what you’re dealing with.
 There are still steps you can take to win their trust, so keep reading!

 How to keep your kitten from being scared and how to teach them to trust youThese steps are not necessarily all needed for you to win your kitten’s trust, and some kittens may become socialised easier than others.

-Slowly but surely.
+- Slowly but surely.
 The most important thing to keep in mind when working with a scared kitten is to take it as slowly as necessary for them, not slow for you.
 The behaviour that they had learnt previously won’t disappear overnight, so don’t force them to suddenly spend all day with you, for example.
 That will only make them more scared and fearful.

 - Keep them in one room at first.
 When you bring your kitten home, it’s a good idea to have readied a specific room for them.
 In this room (or space, if you don’t have a whole room to use), give them a bed and place to hide (even a box will do, and we all know how much cats love boxes!).
 Also give them their food and their litter there; just don’t put the food and litter next to each other.

-Go and “visit” them.
+- Go and “visit” them.
 Instead of staying in your kitten’s space the whole time, leave them to have their own spot and also taking their own time to explore and get used to their new environment without it becoming a sensory overload.
 A few times a day — for example when you go to feed them — spend some time with them in order for them to become used to you.
 Speak in a soft, friendly tone and urge them to come closer to you.
 (It usually helps when you’re sitting or lying on the floor.)
 Don’t force them, and let them come to you in their own time.

-Don’t play or pet too much.
+- Don’t play or pet too much.
 When your kitten gets tired or decide that they’ve had enough interaction with you for the time being, don’t force them to keep interacting.
 The most important thing you can do is moving at their pace.

-Start a routine.
+- Start a routine.
 Kittens love routine, so start a daily feeding, playing, and grooming routine.

 - Of course, a treat or two is also not a bad thing!
 Start by leaving the treat by the kitten’s food for them to have and taste.
 Every time you then give a treat, leave it a bit further from the food bowl and closer to where you are.
 Finally, offer them the treat from your hand.
 If you see your kitten is still afraid, don’t pet them at once, but talk to them in a friendly, soft voice.
 Once they’re happy to be petted as well as given a treat, you’ve really made a breakthrough!